 As another example, an F# diminished triad is F#, A, and C.

 And this is what would make an F# Diminished Chord:

-In the next post I’ll show you what all the triads in the major scale are!
+In the future post “Triads in the Major Scale” I’ll show you what all the triads in the major scale are!

 So it’s important that you understand the material presented here.

 This will give you the knowledge of what chords go with a given scale!!!